-The first main step was to overview the exsisting national rules on train composition/tests and checks that cause the problems and delays at border crossings with the aim to reduce or remove, if it is possible, the unnecessary requirements.
-The European Commission is monitoring regularly the progress of the 3 priorities therefore Issues Logbook Plenary Session is going to be organised twice a year in Brussels.
+The first main step was to overview the existing national rules on train composition/tests and checks that cause the problems and delays at border crossings with the aim to reduce or remove, if it is possible, the unnecessary requirements.
+The European Commission is monitoring regularly the progress of the 3 priorities therefore Issues Logbook Plenary Session is going to be organised regularly.

 RFC OEM together with ERA set up an Action Plan in March 2019.
-The two main pillars of the actions are based on revision of national safety rules and to launch a pilot-project, which will allow to concerned RUs using ATTI in its SMS to bypass full technical checks at cross border point and checks every 350 km in the Romanian territory.
-ERA and the Secretariat will organise 2 workshops in 2020 to overview the progress and define further steps to be done.
+The two main pillars of the actions are based on revision of national safety rules and on planning a possible pilot-project, which will allow to the concerned RUs using ATTI in their SMS to bypass full technical checks at cross border point and checks every 350 km in the Romanian territory.